 Keep in mind this was not a fancy restaurant with men wearing ties and people speaking in hushed tones.
 Nor was the kid throwing a tantrum.
 If that had been the case we would have removed her immediately as we have done before.
 She was sitting in her chair, eating and making happy noises.

 I immediately informed the man that she was autistic and asked if he now felt bad about his comment.
 His response was that he was in a wheelchair and did not ask anyone for any special favors.
 Later, when he started to leave, my Dad remembered that comment when he was asked by the man to move his chair a little so that his wheelchair could fit through the aisle.

-By the time we got out of the store the tantrum was in full swing.
-I placed her against the wall in time out position in an effort to have her calm herself down and she promptly responded by smashing her face against the wall.
+By the time we got out of the store, the tantrum was in full swing.
+I placed her against the wall and gave her a time-out in an effort to have her calm herself down.
+She promptly responded by smashing her face against the wall.
 While this is a behavior that is common in some autistic children, it is not one that I had personally experienced before.
 Now I had a kid in full tantrum mode with blood flowing from her nose.
 At least no one said anything, but the looks I was getting were not making me feel comfortable.

 I did not say anything back to that parent that night.
 I was dead tired and just wanted to calm my kids down.
 However, I would like to respond to him now.
 Every day my wife and I try to be the best parents that we can be.
 Like all parents we love our kids with all our hearts, try to meet their needs and worry about their futures.
 And we refuse to keep them hidden.
 A smile would have been so much more helpful than your judgment.